steps137/car_agents/doc/main.md

     step (state, reward)     # the agent receives current state and reward (can be ignored)
 ```
 The last method should return actions as a numpy array `(N,2)`,
-where `N` is the number of agents, 2 actions (gas/brake and steering wheel turn) for each `[-1..1]`.
+where `N` is the number of agents, 2 actions (gas/brake and steering wheel turn)
+with values for each in the range `[-1..1]`.

-Examples of agents can be found in the `NeuralPilotAI/src/ai/steps` folder:
+Examples of agents can be found in the folder `NeuralPilotAI/src/ai/steps`:
 * `ai_random.py` - performs random actions
 * `ai_greedy.py` - greedy movement towards the goal